ZupIT/beagle-docs/content/pt/android/customization/widgets/oninit-custom-widget.md

 ### Passo 4: Executar `handleOnInit`

-Por fim, com toda a configuração feita no widget, falta somente a execução do método `handleOnInit` para que a lista de ações `onInit` sejam executadas assim que a view for renderizada.
+Por fim, com toda a configuração feita no widget, falta somente a execução do método `handleOnInit` para que a lista de ações `onInit` sejam executadas assim que a view for renderizada:

 ```kotlin
 @RegisterWidget